CaptainThrillsDev/hdk-rs/README.md

 3. Do not go out-of-scope.
 Your PR should only touch what is relevant to your addition.
 4. Make sure your PR contains all the details needed to know what you're changing and why.

+Note: although not strictly enforced, running `clippy::pedantic` every now and then is not a bad idea.

 ## 📄 License

 This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.